Download: MP3 (44.7 MB)

 - 22:02 Q: “But don’t some people just inherent good genes?:

 - 23:20 A: 1) Hard work will always beat natural talent.
-2) Even someone did inherent an ability, their advantage is going to be marginal, and they still have to work hard to compare to someone else who is working hard.
+2) Even if someone did inherent an ability, their advantage is going to be marginal, and they still have to work hard to compare to someone else who is working hard.

 - 24:31 Don’t compare yourself to others, compare yourself to what you could do if you applied yourself.